 The energy efficiency of furnaces is expressed as a percentage of Annual Fuel Utilization Efficiency (AFUE).
 Equipment AFUE levels increase as energy efficiency increases.
-The federal minimum AFUE standard for furnaces is 78%.
-California's standards for furnaces set by the CEC currently match the federal standard.
+The federal minimum AFUE standard for furnaces is 78%.^{26,27} California's standards for furnaces set by the CEC match the federal standard.
 Currently, there are no anticipated changes to the federal or state standards.

 Units must have at least a 90% AFUE to qualify for the ENERGY STAR label.
 The ENERGY STAR program is currently evaluating its current standard for furnaces, though no changes have been proposed to date.
-Any developments with regard to a potential change to the ENERGY STAR specification will be reported in future RMST HVAC reports.

-&lt;sup>22 DOE.
+DOE.
 Federal Register.
 Central Air Conditioners and Heat Pumps.
 Title 10, Chapter II, Subpart C, Part 430, Section 430.32.

-Required efficiency for residential central gas furnaces that are less than 225 kBtu/hr.
+27 Required efficiency for residential central gas furnaces that are less than 225 kBtu/hr.